barryblueice/ESP32-Haptic-Precision-TouchPad/README.md

   - [x] Bluetooth wireless mode support
     - [x] Mouse Mode
     - [ ] PTP Mode
-  - [ ] Hacking on Haptic Sensitivity Adjustment Principle
+  - [x] Hacking on Haptic Sensitivity Adjustment Principle

 # Current Issues:
- - Feedback adjustment may not support by Windows 11 original setting.
-It may need third-party setting software to config.
  -  Under BLE mode, Windows has recieved HID report, but most of gestures are unavailable, only a few gesture like 4 fingers tap can trigger.<br>
  Also, Windows Setting for PTP is unavailable under BLE mode.
- - PTP/Mouse Mode switching is unavailable, so BLE Mouse Mode will be default currently.
+ - Under BLE mode, PTP/Mouse Mode switching is unavailable, so BLE Mouse Mode will be default currently.

 # Current Support System (already tested):